-To this day, the UK government fails to recognise the serious human rights violations28 and the lifelong, severe suffering caused by IGM practices, let alone to "take effective legislative, administrative, judicial or other measures" to protect intersex children.
+To this day, the UK government fails to recognise the serious human rights violations29 and the lifelong, severe suffering caused by IGM practices, let alone to "take effective legislative, administrative, judicial or other measures" to protect intersex children.

-What's worse, this continues after the State party has already been reprimanded by CRC in 2016, by CRPD in 2017 and by CAT in 2019 for IGM practices, with Committees calling for legislative measures including to ensure access to redress, and to provide adequate support.
+What's worse, this continues after the State party has already been reprimanded by CRC in 2016, by CRPD in 2017, by CAT in 2019 and again by CRC in 2023 for IGM practices, with Committees calling for legislative measures including to ensure access to redress, and to provide adequate support.